-International visits to the UK by overseas residents rose by 5% to 8.5 million in the period October 2015 to December 2015 compared with the same period a year earlier.
+As to the tourism market, international visits to the UK by overseas residents rose by 5% to 8.5 million in the period October 2015 to December 2015 compared with the same period a year earlier.
 In the 12 months to December 2015, the number of visits to the UK was 4% higher (to 35.8 million visits) than a year earlier and earnings remained the same during this period (non-residents spent £21.8 billion in 2015).
 Visits from North America and Europe were up by 8% and 3% respectively and visits from 'Other Countries' grew by 6%.
 Business trips grew 6%, holiday visits increased by 1% and visits to friends or relatives was up 7%.